 The Grateful Dead was a jam band whose founding members were Jerry Garcia, Bill Kreutzmann, Phil Lesh, Ron “Pigpen” McKernan and Bob Weir.
 They infused together many genres and their live performances would often include lengthy instrumentals.
 The band became known for their embodiment of the early hippie movement and for their ever-travelling fans, aptly named “Deadheads“.

-The building made headlines on October 2, 1967 when narcotics officers, along with reporters and TV crews, stormed the house.
-Well, no shit there were drugs in that pad, and as a result Bob Weir along with 10 others were arrested for possession of pot.
+The Grateful Dead House made headlines on October 2, 1967 when narcotics officers, along with reporters and TV crews, stormed the house.
+Well, you’d bet your bottom dollar that there were drugs in that pad, and as a result Bob Weir along with 10 others were arrested for possession of pot.
 The charges were eventually dropped, but not before it was covered in the first ever issue of Rolling Stone.

 Due to the commercialization of Haight-Ashbury and the increase in use of hard drugs in the area, the Dead left 710 in March 1968.